MartinKuhne/CodeInterview/InterviewPractice/MailboxService.md

 Lookups are much more frequent than updates.
 The per-user data is of limited size, so an in-memory hash table would be convenient.
 If the data does not fit in memory, have a two-stage lookup where the first stage redirects all users starting with 'a' to a certain server, or use another hash for that.

-I will specifiy additional requirements after answering Question 2
+The referrer serves two kinds of queries (redirect user to mailbox and redirect MTA to mailbox).
+Some approaches require these two requests to go to different hosts.

 ## Question 2

 Design goals (some paraphrased from question)
 - As an administrator, I can move mailboxes between machines with no service interruption
 - As a customer, the contents of my mailbox are always available
 - As a customer, mail delivery is instant 99% of the time and can take up to a minute 1% of the time

 Now we can test different solutions against the requirements

-First off, there's a solution in Windows Hyper-V called live migration where you can literally move a running VM to a different machine.
-It requires a SAN obviously.
-You can build a SAN out of commodity hardware (like backblaze).
-Even if you don't have live migration, the mailbox state must live on disk, so if you have a SAN, storage can fail over really quickly and the agent can restart.
-For the purpose of this design, I am going to assume everything lives on the commodity machine and we don't have a SAN

-We don't have SQL and we don't need all of ACID.
-The problem we have to solve though is that of forward progress, in other words once a new e-mail has arrived, if we revert to a previous state, the user will experience data loss.
-The same will apply to message deletion or locally created messages.
+### Off-the-shelf options

+#### Live migration
+Windows Hyper-V has the capability of live migration where one can literally move a running VM to a different machine.
+I think it requires a SAN so no storage is being physically moved.

+Analysis: A SAN cen be made out of commodity hardware (like backblaze).
+However, running each user agent in its own VM will be prohibitively resource intensive.
+One could develop a design where a user agent is first migrated to its own VM, then switches hosts.

+#### Distributed file systems
+In a distributed file system, data is split into chunks and the chunks can live on multiple machines.
+This allows rebalaning on the block storage level, but writes can be are complex.
+This is probably exceeding the scope of an interview question :)

+### Analysis

+The core problem to solve is how to maintain consistency and prevent data loss during the transition to a new host.
-I will assume there is a persistent indexed storage which I will call mailbox and a user agent controlling the mailbox which I will call user agent.
+I will assume there is a persisted storage componentwhich I will call mailbox and a user agent controlling the mailbox which I will call user agent.
 Furthermore there is a mapping from user to the machine the mailbox and user agent runs on which I will call mapping.

+I'll assume the user agent can be restarted at will (all the stata will be in the mailbox) and the client has a retry and reconnect logic.

+State changes to the mailbox can occur both from the MTA (i.e. new incoming message) and the client (new outgoing message, message deletion).

-### Option 1
+### Option 1 (null hypothesis)
-If we introduce a mailbox read-only state, we can go through a series of state changes to preserve forward progress:
-- redirect incoming messages to a queue
-- switch mailbox to read-only
+Do nothing - mailbox down during migration

+The reason this will be a solution considered is that's it's zero cost and known risk.
+Sometimes that's the best option.

+### Option 2 - Optimisitc execution
+- Clear the dirty bit on the source
-- migrate mailbox to new machine
+- Start migrating mailbox from source to target
-- update the mapping
-- stop the old user agent (force client to reconnect)
-- restart message delivery to new agent
+- Any updates to the source, set the dirty bit
+- If the migration finishes and the dirty bit is not set, success
-- delete the old mailbox
+- If the dirty bit is set, retry

-This solution is fairly straightforward to implement.
-It meets the design goal of migration with no data loss.
-However, message deletes will be unavailable while the mailbox is read-only and the duration of the read-only state will increase linearly with the size of the mailbox.
+This is a low cost solution that can work well when run at night hours or in a maintenance window.
+However, as it is not deterministic, it would need to be combined with at least one other approach to fall back to (which may be #1)

 ### Option 2 (reconcile)

-- snapshot and migrate mailbox to new machine (new messages arrive in old mailbox)
+- migrate mailbox to to target while source remains online (new messages arrive in source)
 - update the mapping (new messages arrive in new mailbox)
 - stop the old user agent (force client to reconnect)
-- restart message delivery to new agent
-- reconcile
+- reconcile by comparing all objects in target to all objects in source

-This approach has us maintain the mailbox state in two locations.
-We would rely on strong message identity (e.g. SMTP message id) to make the mailbox "eventually consistent".
+This approach has us temporarily maintain the mailbox state in two locations.
+We would rely on strong message identity (e.g. SMTP message id) to make the mailbox "eventually consistent" with no data loss.

+The reconcile step will be time and resource intensive.
+The user may temporarily see an older mailbox state while the reconcile is in progress.

+### Option 3 (replay)

+- start a log of all operations changing the mailbox state
+- migrate mailbox to to target while source remains online (new messages arrive in source)
+- update the mapping (new messages arrive in new mailbox)
+- stop the old user agent (force client to reconnect)
+- reconcile by replaying the operations onto the target

+This approach is a faster variant of the previous.
+The reconcile step will be less time and resource intensive.
+The user may briefly see an older mailbox state while the reconcile is in progress.

+### Option 3 (dual storage user agent)

+This approach requires the user agent to access two mailboxes simultaneously while providing a unified view to the client.
+Using this capability, we can create an empty mailbox at the target and move content in small batches, keeping user lockout at a minimum.
+Variants of this approach would be for the user agent to buffer new messages in memory, or create an additional mailbox at another location for new messages exclusively

-### Option 3 (copy-on-write)
+### Option 4 (copy-on-write)

+This option pushes the problem of snapshot and delta management to the file or block level.
+A snapshot is a consistent read-only copy of a data set that allows repeatable reads.
+This allows mailbox migration over time.
+While the migration is going on, any changes are written to another storage location.
+That technique is called copy-on-write (COW).
-This is a variant of #2 where we snapshot the mailbox, then keep a record of any changes that happen after the snapshot.
-This can be done with VSS in Windows and BTRFS snaphots on linux.
-This makes the reconcile operation fairly foolproof.
+COW is available in software with VSS in Windows and BTRFS snaphots on linux.

-### Option 4 (null hypothesis)
-Do nothing - mailbox down during migration

-The reason this will be a solution considered is that's it's zero cost and known risk.
-Sometimes that's the best option.
+Option 5 (domain specific)

+Depending on the protocol used, we may be able to remporarily reject incoming new messages while asking the sender to retry.

+# Conclusion

+I think we don't quite have enough information to pick a best solution.
+The next step would be to explore the feasability and maturity of the approaches discussed, as well as an assessment of the user expectations towards consistency.
+For example, if the user was OK with a previously deleted message briefly reappearing, we can in turn tune for more performance or lower cost.